Wet market: Taiwan

-Many wet markets in Taiwan originated as groups of peddlers and roadside stalls that organized into informal physical structures.
-By 2020, wet markets had been in decline throughout Taiwan for decades and revitalization efforts have been largely unsuccessful.
+Many traditional markets in Taiwan originated as groups of peddlers and roadside stalls that organized into informal physical structures.
+By 2020, these markets had been in decline throughout Taiwan for decades and revitalization efforts have been largely unsuccessful.

-In 1997, a report by the Taipei city government indicated that the city had 61 major wet markets with almost 10,000 registered vendors.
-The report also indicated that most of the city's wet markets were in serious need of repair and that almost 3,500 of the vendor stalls lay vacant.
-The Nanmen Market in Taipei is a government-owned traditional wet market that was opened in 1907 during the Japanese colonial rule.
+In 1997, a report by the Taipei city government indicated that the city had 61 major traditional markets with almost 10,000 registered vendors.
+The report also indicated that most of the city's markets were in serious need of repair and that almost 3,500 of the vendor stalls lay vacant.
+The Nanmen Market in Taipei is a government-owned traditional market that was opened in 1907 during the Japanese colonial rule.
 The market building was demolished in October 2019 and the market temporarily relocated until its replacement modern 12-floor building is completed in 2022.

-One of the largest wet markets in Taiwan, the Jianguo Market in Taichung, was torn down and replaced by a new facility in 2016.
+One of the largest traditional markets in Taiwan, the Jianguo Market in Taichung, was torn down and replaced by a new facility in 2016.
 The new facilities provided better hygiene, disability accessibility, and refrigeration, but the relocation was initially met with hesitation from the local vendors before a grassroots outreach campaign led to greater acceptance.

 Thailand

-Wet markets are the dominant preferred venue for grocery shopping in Thailand due to the local preference for fresh food, as well as lower prices and familiarity with shopkeepers.
+Traditional markets are the dominant preferred venue for grocery shopping in Thailand due to the local preference for fresh food, as well as lower prices and familiarity with shopkeepers.

 United Arab Emirates

-In October 2018, a Meat & Livestock Australia report said that while the United Arab Emirates's grocery retail sector is highly developed, wet markets are still prominent throughout the country.
+In October 2018, a Meat & Livestock Australia report said that while the United Arab Emirates's grocery retail sector is highly developed, traditional markets are still prominent throughout the country.

 Vietnam

-In 2017, there were approximately 9,000 wet markets, 800 supermarkets, 160 shopping malls and 1.3 million small family-owned stores across Vietnam according to government estimates.
+In 2017, there were approximately 9,000 traditional markets, 800 supermarkets, 160 shopping malls and 1.3 million small family-owned stores across Vietnam according to government estimates.

-In 2017, the Hanoi city government planned to renovate the city's wet markets and transform them into modern shopping malls.
-The plan was met with resistance from wet market vendors after significant declines in sales figures from other markets that were moved to the basements of high-end shopping centers.
+In 2017, the Hanoi city government planned to renovate the city's traditional markets and transform them into modern shopping malls.
+The plan was met with resistance from market vendors after significant declines in sales figures from other markets that were moved to the basements of high-end shopping centers.

 In 2020, Prime Minister of Vietnam Nguyễn Xuân Phúc announced proposals to ban wildlife trade in Vietnam.